mkhuda/agent-ps/docs/internals.md

 `storage/` instead, and that is read when the database is absent, so an install that never migrated still works.

+## Antigravity keeps its fields in protobuf

+Each conversation is its own SQLite file, but the workspace, the opening request and the model sit inside protobuf blobs rather than columns, so each is read out by hand.
+The model comes from the small metadata blob rather than the large one, which also holds whatever the session was reading and will hand back another agent's name if asked.

 ## How busy and idle are decided

 Whether a session is mid-turn is answered differently by each agent, and two of